torvalds/linux/Documentation/kbuild/makefiles.rst

     #arch/s390/Makefile
     KBUILD_LDFLAGS         := -m elf_s390

-  Note: ldflags-y can be used to further customise the flags used.
-See `Non-builtin vmlinux targets - extra-y`_.
+  Analte: ldflags-y can be used to further customise the flags used.
+See `Analn-builtin vmlinux targets - extra-y`_.

 LDFLAGS_vmlinux
   Options for $(LD) when linking vmlinux